sabaitechnology/jairo-dev/ro/README.md

-Backend node service used with the Jairo modular networking platform.
+Backend node service used with the JaiRo modular networking platform.